-In addition to that, the width of the wake is reduced by a factor $\cos(\gamma)$ .
-A power reduction factor of $\cos\gamma^{1.43}$ is used in agreement with recent measurement studies on full scale wind turbines Fleming et al. (2017).
-In the authors' experience with a few other commercial wind turbines of similar sizes, this factor is representative.
+10 with respect to the yaw angle instead of the flow direction.
+The effect of this deflection is validated from measurements in a scaled wind farm and with wind tunnel measurements (Bot, 2015).
+Two empirical correction factors were used to optimize the wake deflection angle and wake deficit values.
+In addition, the width of the wake is reduced by a factor $\cos(\gamma)$ , $\gamma$ being the misalignment angle.
+A power reduction factor of $\cos \gamma^{1.43}$ is used in agreement with recent measurement studies on full scale wind turbines Fleming et al. (2017).

-2.2 Loads modeling
+15 2.2 Loads modeling

 In the previous subsection, the wind farm model FarmFlow was summarized.
 In this section, a loads module is described that enables the estimation of the loading on each turbine at a number of locations.
 This allows to evaluate the effect of AWC on the turbine loads.
 Besides analysis, the loads module enables to include the loads into the AWC optimization.
 The loads module consists of pre-calculated database, constructed using detailed aeroelastic simulations with the software tool Focus/Phatas.
+The

-The simulations are performed with a single fictive wind turbine model in the 4MW range operating in a wake situation that cover the entire a wide range of operating conditions which the turbine can encounter during operation in a wind farm.
+- 20 simulations are performed with a single fictive wind turbine model in the 4MW range operating in a wake situation that cover the entire a wide range of operating conditions which the turbine can encounter during operation in a wind farm.
 To keep the computational load manageable, only single bell-shaped wake profiles are considered.
 In practice, a turbine can experience more complex wake situations resulting from wakes from multiple turbines.
-However, studies with several offshore wind farms with different types of layouts indicated that, in such situations, one of the wakes hitting the rotor strongly dominates the other one(s) in terms of wake deficit.
+However, studies with several offshore wind farms with different types of layouts indicated that, in such situations, one of the wakes hitting the rotor strongly dominates the other - 25 one(s) in terms of wake deficit.
 A situation where a turbine gets two equally strong wakes at both sides of its rotor is, clearly, difficult to imagine as that would imply two upstream turbines to be located at the same distance upstream, and therefore they should stand next to each other.
-Alternatively, they could be at a different distance but have quite different thrust coefficients, which is even less realistic to assume.
-Notice that extending the loads database to model, for instance, double-bell shaped wake profiles would have given rise to a significantly larger amount of aeroelastic simulations necessary to populate the database.
-It was therefore decided that the resulting increase in computational complexity does not weigh against the expected added value in practice.